NovusEdge/notes/Cryptography/Symmetric Cryptography.md

 The _substitution table_ is the _key_ for substitution cipher.
 It maps each character to be encoded to another character from the same set so as to have the said character be replaced when the encryption takes place.

-For an example, for the english lexicon, we can make a substitution table by randomly choosing a letter for another (without repetition).
+For an example, for the English language, we can make a substitution table by randomly choosing a letter for another (without repetition).

 ![Figure showing simple substitution cipher](sub-cipher-abba-eg.png)